bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the length of a string in bytes.
+### Returns the length of a string in bytes

 -   Use `str.encode('utf-8')` to encode the given string and return its length.

 ```py
 def byte_size(s):